JulianKemmerer/PipelineC/docs/PY_TO_LOGIC_DESIGN.md

 That error fires at *composition* (`callee_ports`, reached only when an interface function instantiates the module).
 A complementary, earlier signal lives in `pypeline.py`'s `@hw_func`
-itself: `_warn_partial_interface_ports` emits an `InterfacePortWarning` at decoration time for a signature that declares one half of a port without the other, catching it even for a module no interface function has composed yet.
-It is a **warning**, not an error, because the identical shape is a legitimate valid-only stream (the feedforward half used as plain data with no backpressure — `make_stream_t`, `dsp/fir.py`'s `handshake="valid_only"`, the dwidth chunk helpers); the message names that exception and the standard `warnings` filter silences it.
-The check is `getattr`-only on the interface tags and consults `_pypeline_iface_derived` to skip genuinely one-directional interfaces, so pypeline.py keeps its zero dependency on the interface library.
+itself: `_check_partial_interface_ports` raises `InterfacePortError` at decoration time for a signature that declares one half of a port without the other, catching it even for a module no interface function has composed yet -- also a **hard error**, not a warning.
+The identical shape is legitimate for a valid-only stream, but that case no longer overlaps with the check at all: a valid-only signal is built with `make_stream_t`/`axi.make_axis_t` (`dsp/fir.py`'s `handshake="valid_only"`, the dwidth chunk helpers), which is a genuinely one-directional plain struct with no `@interface` and no reverse half to omit, so the check's own `_pypeline_iface_derived`-based exemption for one-directional interfaces covers it structurally -- there is no suppressible-warning escape hatch to reach for.
+Both checks (`callee_ports` here and `_check_partial_interface_ports`) also warn -- non-fatally -- when a paired port name doesn't end in `_if`, the codebase-wide naming convention for a port that shares a name between an arg and a return field.

 **Array ports (fan-out).** A port may be `T[n]` where `T` is a derived half, paired with the other half's `T'[n]` under the same name.
 Each element is an independent interface: producers